 The story of Butch Bouchard’s famous bike ride is well and firmly rooted, we’ve learned in the weeks following his death on April 14, even if it’s still not true.
-It’s the one (to review) where the prospective defenceman got on his bike in Montreal one day in October of 1941 and cycled all the way to the Canadiens’ training camp in Sainte-Hyacinthe.
+It’s the one (to review) where the prospective defenceman got on his bike in Montreal one day in October of 1941 and cycled all the way — a distance of 60 kilometres — to the Canadiens’ training camp in Sainte-Hyacinthe.

 An inspiring tale, repeated hither and thither ever since coach Dick Irvin made the whole thing up.